aecon/prionBrain3D/README.md

 **Under Development.
 The corresponding publication will be available soon.**

-A python package for image processing of large, three-dimensional whole mouse brains.
+A python package to analyze 3D neuronal cells in prion-infected brain samples, acquired at micro-meter pixel resolution.

 ## Requirements